seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 layout: post
 title: What is dependency inversion and why does it matter?
 description: >
-    Dependency inversion is a powerful technique for improving the modularity of software.
+    Dependency inversion is a powerful tactic for improving the modularity of software.
 Without it, systems will naturally become tangled and difficult to understand.
 image: upside-down.jpg
 featured: true